littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v5.7 (05/11/23) - Caelum (3.9) Update
 -Fixed what was needed for compatibility with Stellaris 3.9 (Caelum) -Updated compat version number.
+-"Employee-Owned Co-op" civic renamed and reflavored due to introduction of the "Worker Cooperative" civic in base game.
+--Renamed to "Labor Peace," flavor is more about labor/management compromise.
+--"Organizing Hub" branch office building changed to "Labor-Management Retreat" --"Employee Wellness Coordinator" councilor's flavor text modified somewhat to match new civic flavor.
+--"Cooperative Enterprise" government now only available without Megacorp DLC.

 5.6.3 (05/23/23) - Republicanism Redux
 -OR between authority and ethic does not work, so Republicanism is just going to be available to non-Authoritarian Oligarchies and (redundantly) Democracies.